RakeshRamagiri13/Swiggy-Sales-Analysis-2024-25/README.md

 -Food category performance shows Non-Veg dominating with 65% of total sales, while Veg contributes the remaining 35%.

 -Daily and weekly trends reveal Friday and Saturday as peak-performing days, indicating higher weekend ordering behavior.

+## Final Conclusion
+-The Swiggy sales dashboard shows steady business growth, strong customer engagement, and high weekend demand.
+Major cities like Bengaluru lead the revenue, with Non-Veg items contributing the most to total sales.
+Overall, the data highlights a healthy and expanding food delivery performance throughout the year.